Scrivener Dam: Technical details

 Scrivener Dam, designed in Germany, holds back the waters of the Molonglo River within Lake Burley Griffin.
 About 55000 m3 of concrete was used in the construction of the dam wall.
-The dam is 33 m high and 319 m long with a maximum wall thickness of 19.7 m.
+The dam is 33 m high and 235 m long with a maximum wall thickness of 19.7 m.
 The dam is designed to handle a once in 5,000 year flood event.

 It utilised state-of-the-art post-tensioning techniques to cope with any problems or movements in the riverbed.

-The dam has five bay spillways controlled by 30.5 m wide, hydraulically operated fish-belly flap gates.
+The dam has five bay spillways controlled by 30.5 m hydraulically operated fish-belly flap gates.
 Hinge anchors support the flap gates; with six hinges per gate, and four anchors per hinge.
 The fish-belly gates allow for a precise control of water level, reducing the dead area on the banks between high and low water levels.
 As at November 2010, the five gates have only been opened simultaneously once in the dam's history, during heavy flooding in 1976.

 The dam wall provides a crossing for the lake and consists of a roadway, called Lady Denman Drive, and a bicycle path.
 The roadway was possible because the dam gates are closed by pushing up from below, unlike most previous designs that wherein the gates were lifted from above.